-- Retained catch and discarded catch data have been updated with the results for the 2016 directed fishery, during which no vessels participated, and bycatch in other crab fisheries in 2016, which was zero. - Discarded catch estimates from groundfish fisheries have been listed by calendar year from 2009 to 2016, including 0.24 t of bycatch mortality for 2016. - 3.
+- Retained catch and discarded catch data have been updated with the results for the 2019 directed fishery, during which two vessels participated, but bycatch in other crab fisheries in 2019 was zero. - Discarded catch estimates from groundfish fisheries have been listed by calendar year from 2009 to 2019, including 3.91 t of bycatch mortality for 2019. - 3.
 Changes to the assessment methodology: This assessment follows the methodology recommended by the CPT since May 2012 and the SSC since June 2012. - 4.
-Changes to the assessment results, including projected biomass, TAC/GHL, total catch (including discard mortality in all fisheries and retained catch), and OFL: The computation of OFL in this assessment follows the methodology recommended by the CPT in May 2012 and the SSC in June 2012 applied to the same data and estimates with the same assumptions that were used for estimating the 2013-2017 Tier 5 OFLs; computations applied directly to data and estimates expressed in metric units resulted in minor changes in results due to rounding used in previous assessments.
+Changes to the assessment results, including projected biomass, TAC/GHL, total catch (including discard mortality in all fisheries and retained catch), and OFL: The computation of OFL in this assessment follows the methodology recommended by the CPT in May 2012 and the SSC in June 2012 applied to the same data and estimates with the same assumptions that were used for estimating the 2013-2020 Tier 5 OFLs; computations applied directly to data and estimates expressed in metric units resulted in minor changes in results used in previous assessments due to rounding.